N0v4ont0p/new-2/README.md

 2. Get your credentials from the dashboard
 3. Add them to your environment variables

-### Admin Password
+### Admin Access
-- Set `ADMIN_PASSWORD` environment variable
+- Admin authentication is cookie-based
-- Use a strong, unique password
+- Login persists for 30 days
-- This password protects your admin panel
+- Secure session management

 ### File Upload Limits
 - Maximum 10 files per upload